-When ‘daybreak’ comes too early, it finishes off evil leadership decisively.
-Scandals, exposes, whistleblowing, confessions, scoops all hit malignant governors just like midday happening just a few minutes at midnight in the tropics.
-Evil thrives best in darkness, secrecy or obscurity up till that time when the full glares of popular scrutiny and exposure shine unobstructed upon it much better than torrential rainfall could.
+When ‘daybreak’ comes too early, it finishes off corrupt leadership decisively.
+Countless scandals, exposes, whistleblowing, confessions, and scoops all hit malignant governors just like midday happening just a few minutes at midnight in the tropics.
+Evil thrives best in darkness, secrecy or obscurity up till that time when the full glares of widespread scrutiny and exposure shine unobstructed upon it much better than torrential rainfall could.
 When daybreak comes early, the hiding places of the tyrant cannot be reached fast enough.
 The nakedness of their witchcraft and the cowardly nastiness of machinations become the ‘spectacle of the moment’.
 It is a bit sad that when daybreak comes early, it is not always enough to oust the bad leader decisively.
-It then takes “Boiss” to kick then out terminally even when it was not exactly intended so.
-Today we see another daybreak coming early and another bad leader is most reluctantly on his way out.
+It then takes “Boiss” to kick then out terminally even when it was not precisely intended so.
+Today we see another daybreak coming early, and another bad leader is most reluctantly on his way out.
 ‘Daybreak’. – 08/07/2016

-It is no surprise that some people enjoy being wilfully nasty or evil to others away from the public eye, but they simultaneously never want those same ignoble actions of theirs to be known in public.
+It is no surprise that some people enjoy being wilfully nasty or evil to others away from the public eye.
+Still, they simultaneously never want those same ignoble actions of theirs to be known in public.
 Living with this [sadistic] enjoyment-fear antimony by nasty people requires a particular mindset to handle, a decadent one most of the time.
-If you enjoy meting heinous punishments on others often just because it reassures you of your own worth, why wail when the excesses of such inflictions become common knowledge?
+If you enjoy exacting cruel punishments on others often just because it reassures you of your own worth, why wail when the excesses of such inflictions become common knowledge?
 If you have come to accept the predatory act of parting others with their money/property as your birth-right just because you can, why fear being taken to court?
 Lest we forget publicity and courts are bad for business, as such people say.
 I wonder how many people voluntarily belong to associations and systems where their immiseration and torture are good for business, (especially upright, educated and hardworking folk), but guaranteed by their silence.
 That is quite a mystery. – 09/07/2016

-Perhaps the best way to understand bad leadership is to study its quest for the centralisation of power as seen in voluntary non-governmental organisations.
+Perhaps the best way to understand bad leadership is to study its quest for the centralisation of power as seen within voluntary, non-governmental organisations.
 As new chapters start to spring up in emulation of the founding chapter and membership expands mostly because of the ‘live and let live’ ‘normative’ intentions/activities as seen by the public, these organisations effectively create opportunities for lucrative cash collection schemes and human subjugation.
 A central governing body usually emerges with the pretence of “coordinating” the activities of the numerous autonomous chapters.
-It does not take a long time before these chapters become ‘colonies’ of the central governing body and members seeking the attainment of the “higher self” become reduced to ultra-conformists to constantly increasing rules, fees and sanctions.
-The heads of the central governing body rule by nothing but tyranny.
+It does not take a long time before these chapters become ‘colonies’ of the central governing body.
+Members seeking the attainment of the “higher self” become reduced to ultra-conformists to constantly increasing rules, fees and sanctions—the heads of the central governing body rule by nothing but tyranny.
 Thus, a purely normative organisation of autonomous chapters morphs by stealth into a ruthless consolidated coercive organisation; “brotherhood” becomes an open-air prison, “friendship” becomes exploitation, “service” becomes slavery with benefits.
-This tragedy only happens due to the agency of leaders’ rapaciousness and power hunger oiled by the docility of hapless members; what a fateful combination. – 11/07/2016
+This tragedy only happens due to the agency of leaders’ greed and power hunger oiled by the docility of hapless members; what a fateful combination. – 11/07/2016

 Bad begets bad.
 Or does it not?
 One victim of a bad leader in a voluntary non-government organisation once told me that as non-violent as he was, he wished the leader in question was killed by someone else via poetic justice.
 When I asked by what means he would like the leader killed, his response was amazing but unequivocal; to be slapped [on the face] to death.
-His response made me laugh but I realised the morbid reluctant anger years financial, physical and/or verbal abuse had fertilised in his mind.
-Many victims of bad leaders often do not want them shot, stabbed, beheaded, bombed or strangled, they prefer them to die after slow, elongated and unspeakable suffering.
+His response made me laugh, but I realised the morbid reluctant anger years financial, physical and/or verbal abuse had fertilised in his mind.
+Many victims of corrupt leaders often do not want them shot, stabbed, beheaded, bombed or strangled, they prefer them to die after slow, elongated and unspeakable suffering.
 Another victim simply said he would want to head butt his oppressor out of office.
 “Head butt of life” he called it.
 Did he mean” head butt of death?”
 What happens when morbid reluctant anger becomes willing? – 12/07/2016